willr196/guardian-data-streaming/DE/streaming_data.md

 ## Non-binding tech suggestions
 It is expected that the message broker employed will be AWS Kinesis.
-If you choose to use an alternative such as Kafka or RabbitMQ, it will have to be accommodated within the AWS Free Tier
+If you choose to use an alternative such as Kafka or RabbitMQ, it will have to be accommodated within the AWS Free Tier.

+This application is intended to be deployed as a component in a data platform.
+However, for demonstration purposes, you may want to be able to invoke it from your local command line.

 ## Due date
-To be advised, but not later than six weeks from commencement.
+To be advised, but not later than four weeks from commencement.